BetaNYC/budgetBuddy/README.md

 An API for more intuitive access to NYC Budget Data, current and historical

-The supporting schedules for each budget contain a treasure trove of data, down to the lowest level.  http://www.nyc.gov/html/omb/downloads/pdf/ss5_14.pdf
+The supporting schedules for each budget contain a treasure trove of data, down to the lowest level.  [http://www.nyc.gov/html/omb/downloads/pdf/ss5_14.pdf][]

 These PDFs are raw output from whatever budget system the city uses, and are very well structured making scraping much simpler.

 The immediate goal of this project is to scrape current and historical budget docs, move the data into a database, and build an intuitive REST api for querying different facets of the NYC budget.

 ...

 ### How to run the parser

-`python parse.py all.txt > out.csv`
+`python parse.py all.txt > data/2015.txt`

-You can use [csv2sqlite3](https://github.com/talos/csv2sqlite3) to convert the CSV to sqlite.
+You can use the bundled [csv2sqlite3](https://github.com/talos/csv2sqlite3) to convert the CSV to sqlite.

-`csv2sqlite3 out.csv`
+`python bin/csv2sqlite3.py data/2015.txt`

 ### Sample queries

-If you're in the `db-included` branch, the sqlite database is included, and you can do queries on it immediately!
+Once you've created the local SQLite database, you can run queries on it.

 ```
-    $ sqlite3 out.db
+    $ sqlite3 data/2015.db
     sqlite> select DESCRIPTION, SUM(value) from out where agency_name = 'DEPARTMENT OF EDUCATION' and key = '# POS' and budget_period = 'EXECUTIVE BUDGET FY15' and `inc/dec` is NULL GROUP BY DESCRIPTION;
     description                               SUM(value)
     ----------------------------------------  --------------------